gaudiom4git/bikesharing/README.md

 ## Results

-There were 7 Tableau worksheets built (vizzes) that were placed in a single story
+There were 7 Tableau worksheets built (vizzes) that were placed in a single story (NYC Citibike Analysis).

 ### Checkout Times for Users